saweber/serverless-inventory-management/README.md

    d.
 Manually load table with some data to validate above steps
 2. Design and build out basic API for returning data
 3. Design and build out ingestion process
    a.
-SST/CDK stack for required resources
+SST stack for required resources
    b.
 Write lambda code

 ## Decisions and Assumptions